arthurnunesc/fedora-scripts/README.md

 ## usage

-`./install.sh` to install and configure everything.
+`./iscreepchee.sh "install and config"` to install and configure everything.

-`./config.sh` to only configure everything.
+`./iscreepchee.sh config` to only configure everything.

+`./iscreepchee.sh install`